stormearthandlava/stormearthandlava.github.io/guide/old/raids/SotFO.md

 **Defensives:**

-* Use {{ site.data.talent.as }} as needed with [Dark Eclipse](https://www.wowhead.com/spell=361548/dark-eclipse), ideally use it before stepping into a [Collapsing Quasar Field](https://www.wowhead.com/spell=361462/collapsing-quasar-field) so it also covers the [Dark Collapse](https://www.wowhead.com/spell=361463/dark-collapse).
+* Use {{ site.data.spell.as }} as needed with [Dark Eclipse](https://www.wowhead.com/spell=361548/dark-eclipse), ideally use it before stepping into a [Collapsing Quasar Field](https://www.wowhead.com/spell=361462/collapsing-quasar-field) so it also covers the [Dark Collapse](https://www.wowhead.com/spell=361463/dark-collapse).
 Don't forget you need to move **out** of the raid before this goes off!

 **Utilities:**

-* {{ site.data.talent.wrt }} is very useful to help your group position for [Massive Bang](https://www.wowhead.com/spell=363533/massive-bang), as you need to be stood in the zones left by [Burned Out Unstable Matter](https://www.wowhead.com/spell=363518/unstable-matter) in order to avoid lethal damage.
+* {{ site.data.spell.wrt }} is very useful to help your group position for [Massive Bang](https://www.wowhead.com/spell=363533/massive-bang), as you need to be stood in the zones left by [Burned Out Unstable Matter](https://www.wowhead.com/spell=363518/unstable-matter) in order to avoid lethal damage.
 * {{ site.data.spell.earthbind_totem }} is very useful to slow [Collapsing Quasar Orbs](https://www.wowhead.com/npc=182778/collapsing-quasar).

 </div>